-Consider how to make the group welcoming for people who don't feel confident reading (perhaps because of their eyesight, educational history, or learning disabilities), haven't had much experience of discussing subjects like economics or have a disability.
+Consider how to make the group welcoming for people who don't feel confident reading (either because of their eyesight or literacy), haven't had much experience of discussing subjects like economics or have a disability.
 There will be more guidance about this in the session plans.
-It's worth being clear with everyone at the first meeting: no economic knowledge is required, just an interest in exploring the topic.
+Sometimes even emphasising at the first meeting that you want the group to be open to everyone and that you don't need any economic knowledge to take part, can be a good first step.